Fundamental limits for learning hidden Markov model parameters: Conclusions and future directions

 \section{Conclusions and future directions}

 In this work we have quantified the impact on learnability of approaching the i.i.d.\ boundary within the set of parameters of a hidden Markov model.
 The limiting cases occur when one hidden state is absorbing, when the underlying Markov chain becomes a sequence of independent variables, or when the emission distributions are equal.
-We have proved both upper and lower bounds for the estimation rates of the parameters in a hidden Markov models with two hidden states and finitely many possible outcomes.
+We have proved both upper and lower bounds for the estimation rates of the parameters in a hidden Markov model with two hidden states and finitely many possible outcomes.
 Our results characterize the frontier in the parameter space between learnable and unlearnable parameters and quantify how large the sample has to be in order to get estimators with prescribed error with high probability.

 Some tricky regions of the parameter space are not fully captured in the upper and lower bounds.
 Specifically, the condition on $n$ in the lower bound for estimating $\phi_2$ differs by a factor of $\epsilon^2$ from the corresponding condition in the upper bound.
 Also, in the upper bound for $\phi_1$, we do not describe the precise estimation behaviour in the region $n\delta^2\epsilon^4\zeta^6<x^2< n\epsilon^4\zeta^6$: in this range we can obtain something by applying the bound with $y^2=\min(x^2,n\delta^2\epsilon^4\zeta^6)$ but we cannot expect that this gives the correct dependence on $x$.
 [There is no issue in the region $x^2\geq n\epsilon^4\zeta^6$ since we may replace the bound $e^{-x^2}$ with zero, similarly to the comment after the theorem regarding $\phi_2$ and $\psi$.]
 A similar gap exists for estimating $\phi_3$.
+The reason for those gaps is that the inversion formulas given in \cref{pro:modulus:pointwise} are only local; finding global inversion formulas, which would allow the remaining regions to be covered, remains an open problem.
 Our results already work for a wide range of parameters, and extending to the few remaining cases is an interesting issue for future research.